We’ve always been about business-as-unusual

-The East Anaheim Street Business Alliance (“EASBA”) is a nonprofit organization promoting Zaferia businesses since 1991.
 Our members consist of business and commercial property owners representing the area from Junipero Avenue to the west, Pacific Coast Highway to the east, 11th Street to the south and 14th Street to the north.
-Formed in 1991 approved by the City of Long Beach as an official Business Improvement District in 2010.
-The objectives of EASBA are to promote the common business interests, facilitate the exchange of business information, and encourage business cooperation of its members.
-Additionally, EASBA conducts public relations and develops/sponsors activities that best advance the members and their businesses.
-EASBA is a 501 C (6) not for profit corporation as determined by the IRS in July of 2011.
+The ZBA conducts public relations and develops/sponsors activities that best advance the members and their businesses.
+The ZBA is a 501 C (6) not for profit corporation as determined by the IRS in July of 2011.
 View map of the ZBA.